European-Unified-ID/EUID-docs/README.md

 #### Can users opt out of targeted advertising tied to their EUID?

 Yes.
 Through the [Transparency and Control Portal](https://transparentadvertising.eu), users can opt out from being served targeted ads tied to their EUID identity.
-EAch request is distributed through the EUID Opt-Out Service and EUID Operators to all relevant participants.
+Each request is distributed through the EUID Opt-Out Service and EUID Operators to all relevant participants.

 Some publishers and service providers have the option to limit access to their products based on a user’s participation in the EUID framework, and it is the publisher’s responsibility to communicate this as part of their value exchange dialog with the user.